Clay Walker (album)

-Clay Walker is the debut studio album by the American country music singer of the same name.
+Clay Walker is the debut studio album by the American country music singer Clay Walker.
 It was released in 1993 on Giant Records and produced by James Stroud.
 The album produced four singles on the Billboard country music charts, of which three — "What's It to You", "Live Until I Die" and "Dreaming with My Eyes Open" — reached Number One.
 Respectively, these were the first, second, and fourth singles from the album.
-The third single, "Where Do I Fit in the Picture", peaked at #11.
-Additionally, "White Palace" peaked at #67 based on unsolicited airplay.
+The third single, "Where Do I Fit in the Picture", peaked at No. 11.
+Additionally, "White Palace" peaked at No. 67 based on unsolicited airplay.

 Background

-After hearing about Walker, James Stroud flew down to Beaumont, Texas to meet him and see his show.
+After hearing about Walker, James Stroud flew down to Beaumont, Texas, to meet him and see his show.
 After being "completely impressed", Stroud brought Walker to Nashville to record demos and then signed him to Giant and they began work on the debut album.
 Stroud revealed, "Clay is very consistent, and that's pretty rare in such a young act.
 He's one of those artists who, when he sings and you hear him going down on tape, you just know.
 I knew it with Clint [Black], and I could hear it with Clay."
 Walker explained the meeting in SUCCESS by saying, "I finished the last song, chased Stroud to his limousine and asked him if everything was OK.
 He said yes and that he would see me in a couple of weeks to start recording an album."

 In an interview with the Los Angeles Times Walker said, "It was frustrating that I wasn't getting a contract, but I never doubted I'd eventually get one from somebody.
 That's because my father taught me something else too--to have incredible confidence in myself."
 Walker told Country Song Roundup, "The songs that I write are normally either a true life experience, or they're things that I've witnessed from other people, friends or family.
 When you write, you become vulnerable.
 If you're gonna be true to yourself and write what you really feel, that's what you have to do, you have to put down on paper exactly what you're feeling....
 I make myself very vulnerable because I open up my thoughts and they could be criticized, which can be painful, or they can be accepted.